-BetaDen, Worcestershire’s first ever commercial tech accelerator have launched a new ‘Tech Talk’ series designed to bring together the manufacturing footprint of the county with innovation leaders together with the aim to support technologists working in companies across the county.
+BetaDen, Worcestershire’s first ever commercial tech accelerator, have launched a new ‘Tech Talk’ series designed to bring together the manufacturing footprint of the county and its innovation leaders with the aim to support technologists across the county.

-This brand-new series for 2019 will home in on the key sectors that thrive within Worcestershire: Advanced Manufacturing, AgriTech and Cyber Security.
+This brand-new series for 2019 will focus on the key sectors that thrive within Worcestershire: Advanced Manufacturing, AgriTech and Cyber Security.
 The series is set to stimulate sharing of information, knowledge transfer and topical discussion with the vision to support ideas, growth and productivity within the county.

-The series has been developed to offer something new in Worcestershire, content that offers less of the ‘talked at’ model but consisting more of knowledge sharing and networking with like-minded individuals working in similar environments.
+The series has been developed to offer something new in Worcestershire, with content that offers less of the ‘talked at’ model and consists of more knowledge sharing and networking with like-minded individuals working in similar environments.

-Kicking off the series is: Advanced Manufacturing and Production Technologies, translated to the vast majority as ‘the technology used within manufacturing to improve products and processes.’
-Taking place on the 31st of January and hosted by RSM Partners in Bromsgrove,
+The first tech talk of the series is: Advanced Manufacturing and Production Technologies, ‘the technology used within manufacturing to improve products and processes.’
+Taking place on 31 January and hosted by RSM Partners in Bromsgrove,

 BetaDen are looking for those who work in businesses with Advanced Manufacturing processes to attend and share their knowledge and experiences with those working in a similar industry.
 The guest thought leader who will facilitate the session is Consultant Director: Andrew Palmer from CGI GROUP.
 CGI develops products and services for markets such as telecommunications, health, manufacturing, oil and gas, posts and logistics, retail and consumer services, transportation and utilities.
 Andrew will also be joined by RSM Partners, Sidaway Technologies and the BetaDen team.

 The third and final talk in the series is: Security Technologies.
 Ranging from; voice biometrics, cyber security and 5G capabilities, BetaDen have saved the most topical technology to last.
-Taking place on the 28th of March at Malvern Hills Science Park, this talk aims to bring together the best minds currently working within Cyber and 5G.
-With a special guest and topic leader from QinetiQ, resident entrepreneur and leader in voice biometric technology Clive Summerfield of AURAYA Systems and BetaDen’s very own Neil Cooke, this talk has the potential to deliver some very interesting content and knowledge sharing.
+Taking place on 28 March at Malvern Hills Science Park, this talk aims to bring together the best minds currently working within Cyber and 5G.
+With a special guest and topic leader from QinetiQ, resident entrepreneur and leader in voice biometric technology Clive Summerfield of AURAYA Systems. and BetaDen’s Neil Cooke, this talk has the potential to deliver some very interesting content and knowledge sharing.

 Getting involved couldn’t be any easier.
 BetaDen are opening 25-30 places per tech talk, completely free of charge with free refreshments.
-To confirm your attendance or if you have any further questions for the team, contact them by phone 01905 672700 , email Info@beta-den.com or visit their website here.
+To confirm your attendance or if you have any further questions for the team, contact them by phoning 01905 672700 , emailing Info@beta-den.com or visiting their website here.